Select Websites

 http://www.holocausttaskforce.org/

-CASIP-COJASOR: The Committee for Israeli Social Action in Paris is an institution, created on 24 October 1809 under the aegis of the Consistory of Israel in France.
-In 1963, it was renamed CASIP.
-From its inception, it worked to combat poverty within the Jewish community of Paris.
-Over time, several activities have developed: soup kitchens, loan fund, cloakroom, retirement homes, institutions for children or students, assistance to the unemployed.
+CASIP-COJASOR: The Israelite Social Action Committee of Paris is an institution created on 24 October 1809 under the aegis of the Israelite Consistory of France.
+It was in 1963 that he took the name CASIP.
+From its inception, he worked to combat poverty within the Jewish community of Paris.
+Over time, several activities have developed: soup kitchens, loan fund, cloakroom, retirement homes, institutions for children or students, and assistance to the unemployed.

-COJASOR: (Jewish Committee of Social Action and Reconstruction), created in hiding, was officially born after the Second World War to help the survivors of the Shoah.
-General body for assistance to victims of Nazi abuses, established with the help of the American Jewish Joint Distribution Committee (JDC or “Joint”) and the High Commissioner for Refugees, an important facility for providing relief and assistance, especially to the elderly.
-A first retirement home was opened in Aix-les-Bains in 1945, then a second one in Nice in 1949.
+COJASOR: (Jewish Committee for Social Action and Reconstruction), created in hiding, was officially born after the Second World War with the aim of helping the survivors of the Holocaust.
+General body for assistance to victims of Nazi atrocities, it set up with the help of the American Jewish Joint Distribution Committee (JDC or "Joint") and the High Commissioner for Refugees, an important mechanism for providing relief and assistance, particularly to the elderly.
+A first Retirement Home was opened in Aix-les-Bains in 1945, then a second one in Nice in 1949.

-Places of memory of the German occupation and resistance in France and Italy 1939-1945: This site, set up by the German Centre for Studies of the German Resistance 1939-1945, aims to encourage Germans to visit places of memory of the Second World War.
-This directory of places of remembrance offers an interactive map of Europe and brief information on more than 700 places of remembrance.
+Places of memory of the German occupation and resistance in France and Italy 1939-1945: This site, set up by the German Center for the Study of the German Resistance 1939-1945, aims to encourage Germans to visit the places of memory of the Second World War.
+This directory of places of memory offers an interactive map of Europe and brief information on more than 700 places of memory.
 It also offers a search by biographies and keywords.

 AMCHA: